-The Environmental Protection Authority (EPA) is responsible for various functions and services under the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 (the EEZ Act) related to management of the natural resources of the Exclusive Economic Zone (EEZ) and the extended continental shelf.
+The Environmental Protection Authority (EPA) is responsible for various functions and services under the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 (the EEZ Act) related to management of the natural resources of the Exclusive Economic Zone and the extended continental shelf (EEZ).

-Under the EEZ Act, the EPA must take all reasonable steps to recover as much of the direct and indirect costs of its functions and services that are not already funded by the Crown.2 In broad terms, those functions and services can be characterised as deciding whether proposed activities are allowed (consenting functions) and monitoring activities in the EEZ make sure they are being done lawfully (monitoring functions).
+Under the EEZ Act, the EPA must take all reasonable steps to recover as much of the direct and indirect costs of its functions and services as are not funded by the Crown.2 In broad terms, those functions and services can be characterised as deciding whether proposed activities are allowed (consenting functions) and monitoring activities in the EEZ to make sure they are being done lawfully (monitoring functions).

-In 2012, Cabinet agreed that consenting functions are for private benefit so should be fully cost-recovered, and monitoring functions have mixed benefit so EPA staff time should be cost-recovered at a rate of only 80 per cent.
+In 2012, Cabinet agreed that consenting functions are for private benefit so should be fully cost-recovered, and monitoring functions have mixed benefit so should be cost-recovered at a rate of only 80 per cent.
 Other functions and services provide public benefits and are fully Crown funded.3

 The Exclusive Economic Zone and Continental Shelf (Fees and Charges) Regulations 2013 (the EEZ Fees Regulations) set hourly charge-out rates for given staff roles.
-The EPA must also charge the actual and reasonable costs for any expenses that it incurs while providing consenting and monitoring functions (such as the costs of contracted expert advice).
+The EPA must also charge the actual and reasonable costs for any expenses that it reasonably incurs while providing consenting and monitoring functions (such as the costs of contracted expert advice).

 The EPA's cost recovery is currently significantly lower than the actual costs incurred.
-Over the last four financial years the EPA's expenditure on EEZ Act functions and services have exceeded revenues (Crown and cost recovered) by more than \$3m.
 This means that the EPA is not meeting its statutory requirement to take all reasonable steps to recover certain costs, and nor is it meeting Cabinet's intentions for cost-recovery.

 One cause of under-recovery is that the charge-out rates in the EEZ Fees Regulations are out-of-date.
-Most of the charge-out rates have not been updated since 2013, so they have not kept up with the EPA's costs which have increased over the last ten years.
+Most of the charge-out rates have not been updated since 2013, so they have not kept up with the EPA's costs which have increased over the last nine years.
 There is now good information about the EPA's costs and activities that was not available in 2013, including up-to-date salary data and staff categories.

 There are other factors which also contribute to the EPA's under-recovery, such as variable demand for consenting functions, difficulties in recovering incidental liaison time, and, in recent years, COVID interruptions to monitoring functions.
 The focus of this CRIS is on reviewing the EEZ Fees Regulations only.
-While this review alone will not address all of the EPA's under-recovery; out-of-date charge-out rates are a significant contributing factor.
+While this review alone will not address all of the EPA's under-recovery, out-of-date charge-out rates are a significant contributing factor.